-Events in our nation have changed the focus on security and safety.
-Criminal justice and law enforcement professionals are employed by private firms and public agencies, small businesses and large corporations, individuals, communities and local, state and federal government.
+Events in our nation have changed the focus on security and safety, and our Criminal Justice program prepares students to address the issues facing our community.
+In addition to local, state and federal government, career opportunities in the Criminal Justice field are available in private firms and public agencies, small businesses, and large corporations.